danubedataflow/danubedataflow-site/dev.md

 .\{-}

-// Vera Molnar's state machine for colors with three states and random transitions function* colorStateMachine() {
+/* Vera Molnar's state machine for colors with three states and random
+ * transitions.
+ *
+ * Assume the a circle with states in the order 'R', 'G' and 'B'.
+ * From each state, there is a 70% to go to the next state, a 15% chance
+ * to go to the previous state and a 15% chance to stay in the same state.
+ */
+function* colorStateMachine() {
     state = 'R';
     while (1) {